 1. Lunges: Take a big step forward with one foot.
 Bend the front knee but keep the back leg as straight as possible.
 Come down as low as you can in the front leg, then rise back up.
 Do 10 to 15 repetitions on both sides.

 2. Traveling butterfly: Sit on the floor with the soles of your feet together and your knees falling out to the side.
 Place your hands on the floor beside you, pick up your hips and travel forward toward your feet until you feel a stretch in your groin.
 Hold for 3 seconds then back up again to your starting position.
 Repeat 15 times.

 3. Hip circles: Get on all fours.
 Raise one leg, keeping the knee bent.
 Move the leg around in circles as big as you can make them.
 Do 10 circles in one direction, then reverse.
 Repeat on the other side.

 As the name implies, static stretches are held stretches.
 These are best after a workout when your muscles are already warm.
 You'll be able to move deeper into the stretch to release tightness and help your muscles recover.

-Lie on your back and pull your left leg in toward your chest, wrapping your hands around the leg.
-Hold for five seconds, release and repeat 10 to 20 times on this side.
-Lower the leg and repeat on the opposite leg.
+1. Single-leg knee-to-chest: Lie on your back and pull your left leg in toward your chest, wrapping your hands around the top of the shin.
+Hold the stretch for 30 to 60 seconds, then release and repeat on the other side.

-Lie on your back with your feet pointing forward.
-Bend your right leg and place your foot flat on the floor.
-Keeping your knee bent, let your right leg fall out to the right.
+3. Single-leg groin stretch: Lie on your back with your legs extended.
+Bend your right knee and place your foot flat on the floor.
+Keeping your knee bent, let your right knee fall out to the side.
 Your foot will come off the floor so the sole is facing the other leg.
-Hold for five to 10 seconds, then return to your starting position.
-Repeat five times, then perform the exercise on the opposite leg.
+Hold for 30 to 60 seconds, then return to your starting position.
+Repeat the exercise on the opposite leg.